IthamarBaron/OurSpace/README.md

 ## Acknowledgments

-Inspired by R/Place and built to have some fun with Node.js and web development in jeneral.
+Inspired by R/Place and built to have some fun with Node.js and web development in general.